Brexit, tariffs, populism could buffet Europe in 2019

 Britain is due to leave the European Union but there is no clarity on how that will happen, or how painful it will be economically.
 The EU has long seen deepening ties among countries as the best way to create prosperity, but a rise in populist and nationalist politics is likely to further test that commitment.
 And threats loom from outside, including possible U.S. tariffs on cars.

-The economy is already slipping.
-Growth in the 19 EU countries that use the euro enjoyed slipped from a decade-high of 2.4 percent in 2017 to an estimated 2.1 percent this year.
+Europe’s economic upswing has already slowed somewhat this year.
+Growth in the 19 EU countries that use the euro slipped from a decade-high of 2.4 percent in 2017 to an estimated 2.1 percent this year.
 It is expected to ease further to 1.9 percent next year, according to the EU’s executive Commission.

 Here’s a look at the major events and challenges that will shape the coming year in the European Union.